DPDK Mode

 3119 root20 0373m86m70m S 0.31.124:34.26 StpTxRx

-• On 2-core and 4-core VMs, a single core is reserved for management and control plane and remaining core(s) is/are reserved for packet-forwarding or data-plane operations.
+- On 2-core and 4-core VMs, a single core is reserved for the management and control plane, and the remaining core(s) is/are reserved for packet-forwarding or data-plane operations.

 Monitoring Datapath CPU utilization in DPDK Mode

-Since DPDK runs in poll mode, it always shows the CPU utilization is 100% utilized.
-To verify this use sfe platform command and see what percentage of CPU is used for packet processing.
+Since DPDK runs in poll mode, it always shows that CPU utilization is 100% utilized.
+To verify this, use the sfe platform command and see what CPU percentage is used for packet processing.

 shType "help" for more information.